jeraldrich/blog/docs/about_me.rst

 Mental gears grind fuzzy details into clear logical structures, connected and rearranged, until a visual image is perfectly constructed.

 A goat’s panicked baah brings reality back to focus.
-A sudden wind rustles dried leaves and wisps hazy conclusions away.
+A sudden wind rustles dried leaves and wisks hazy conclusions away.
 The thinker let’s out a sigh, stands up, and gently pats the goat on the head.
 Thoughts about how to make a softer wool jacket start drifting up…

 Somewhere tonight, a modern thinker is alone in a dark room, haunched over a glowing screen.